By Ian Chow, CerTIFIED Massage Therapist

 What if I get an erection or feel aroused?

 A skin to skin contact especially at the right meridian point will have the potential to stimulate or arouse us sexually especially when we are at a very relaxed state.
 I have a friend who ejaculated during one of the session (mind you, it is not a happy ending massage and neither was there any direct contact on the private area).

 But for a professional therapist, once they notice any physical signs of stimulation, they will also then go to a more neutral area to continue with the massage to “cool” things down a bit.
 Failing which, you can always ask the therapist to stop for a moment or maybe ask for more drape on the hip area.

 What if I am pregnant?

-Many brands in Malaysia are not equipped or have trained therapist who can handle prenatal massage (or post natal massage).
-But I am aware that there are qualified individuals around town who can do so (they mostly do incall).
+Many brands and therapist in Malaysia are not equipped or have trained therapist who can handle prenatal massage (or post natal massage).
+But I am aware that there are qualified individuals around town who can do so.
 Also, most will not recommend for you to get prenatal massage while you are still in your first tri-semester due to the increased risk of miscarriage within the first 12 weeks of pregnancy.
+I am really unsure how true it is cos there is also another side of the argument where one may have receive a massage while in the first trimester and perfectly fine after that without knowing that they are even pregnant.
 Best to read about it so that you can make a more informed decision, on whether to even have a massage in the first place and if you choose yes, then you need to select the right therapist.